ols-again/ols-again/README.md

 ### Who Am I?

 I'm a Femboy Developer Who's Fed Up with My Conservative Family!
-Or at least I'm trying to learn.
+(I hope they don’t notice this account) Or at least I'm trying to learn.
 I'm planning to learn how to write software using Flutter and NW.js.
-If I manage to learn them, I'll post a logo of what I've learned here.
-(I hope they don’t notice this account)

 ### Why “Again”?